dynawo/dyn-grid-compliance-verification/docs/tutorial/general_usage.md

 2024-02-05 15:26:16,310 |          DGCV.PDFLatex |    INFO |            report.py:180 | PDF Done
 ```

-# Running with debug on
+## The structure of results with debug on

 This section explains the output files generated by the tool when
 a verification is executed in debug mode.